Finding your way by using the Southern Cross

 The moon rises in the east.
-That means that at midnight, it will be in the south and then set in the west.
+That means that at midnight, it will be in the north and then set in the west.
 However, the angle of the moon’s orbit is less reliable than other objects in order to help you navigate.

 You can however, use a crescent moon to navigate.
 If you draw an imaginary line down the side of the crescent moon (from tip-to-tip), that line will point you north (in the southern hemisphere) or south (in the northern hemisphere).

 If the moon rises before sunset, the illuminated side of the moon will face west.
 If the moon rises after midnight, the bright side will face east.
 The reason this navigational method works is because the sun and moon move across the sky from east to west.
 Since the moon reflects the sun’s light, its bright side will be ‘pointing’ to the direction of the sun, or approximately east or west.